MicrosoftDocs/learn/learn-pr/reactors/blockchain-learning-solidity/includes/3-language-basics.md

 ## Functions

-Within a contract, executable units of code are know as functions.
+Within a contract, executable units of code are known as functions.
 Functions describe a single action for achieving one task.
 They're reusable and can also be called from other source files like libraries.
 Functions in Solidity behave similarly to functions in other programming languages.

 Here's a simple example of defining a function: